 Open the block file again.
 Go to the parametric tab on the ribbon -- parametric blocks – flip line.
 Now, to create two flip lines.
 The first one will be a flip line, representing the hinge side of the door.

-Snap to the midpoint of this door panel, and then draw a line vertically – holding the shift key to ensure that it is perfectly vertical.
+Snap to the midpoint of this door panel, then draw a line vertically – holding the shift key to ensure it is perfectly vertical.
 When prompted, name the flip line.
-In this example, it is called hinge side.
+In this example, it is called the hinge side.

-To confirm the new flip line, go to the layers panel, we can see that there's a new flip line layer and when we turn the display off, that green line goes off.
+To confirm the new flip line, go to the layers panel. we can see a new flip line layer; when we turn the display off, that green line goes off.

-BricsCAD automatically categorizes items, when using these tools, and create the layers needed for them.
+BricsCAD automatically categorizes items when using these tools and creates the needed layers.
 Now, it’s time to create the other flip line.

 Following the same steps as before, create a horizontal line.
-In this case, this second flip line is called wall side.
-Now, there are two flip lines, so the block can flip in two different directions.
-As before, don’t forget to generate thumbnails again, back in the Library Panel.
+In this case, this second flip line is called the wall side.
+There are two flip lines so the block can flip in two directions.
+Don’t forget to generate thumbnails again in the Library Panel.

 Place this block again in the drawing and see how it snaps to the outside walls.
-Also, if you go to its properties, it has two new parameters called hinge side and flip side.
-So now, you can switch it, by just changing it from not-flip, to flip.
+Also, if you go to its properties, it has two new parameters: hinge side and flip side.
+So now, you can switch it by just changing it from not-flip to flip.

 Adding Stretch Geometry to the Block

 To get even more functionality, you can add the ability to stretch some of the geometry.
 The stretch parameter works like the stretch command.
-It can be useful when there are many entities to be stretched or moved in the same direction, over the same distance, without editing the block.
+It can be helpful when many entities are stretched or moved in the same direction, over the same distance, without editing the block.

-The Stretch Command asks to define a base point of displacement, and a second point which defines the direction.
-Then BricsCAD asks (In the command line) to construct a stretch frame - a rectangle, that will go around the geometry, to be edited.
+The Stretch Command asks to define a base point of displacement and a second point that defines the direction.
+Then BricsCAD asks (In the command line) to construct a stretch frame - a rectangle, that will go around the geometry to be edited.

 For this example, the stretch frame is named thickness.
-Going to layers panel again, you can now see that there is a parametric stretch layer.
+Going to the layers panel again, you can see a parametric stretch layer.

-Back in the floor plan file, if you place the block, you can see the line that represents the stretch vector.
+In the floor plan file, if you place the block, you can see the line representing the stretch vector.

-If you go to its properties, and go down to parameters, you can see a new thickness parameter.
+You can see a new thickness parameter if you go to its properties and go down to parameters.
 From here, you can enter a new value into the properties field to change the thickness of the door panel.

 Create Flexible Guide Curves with Auto-constraints

-The last thing to do is it give the guide curves a flexible attribute to snap into walls of varying thicknesses.
-There is new parametric feature, that allows us to add what's called a fuzzy, or flexible nature, to the reference curves.
+The last thing to do is give the guide curves a flexible attribute to snap into walls of varying thicknesses.
+There is a new parametric feature that allows us to add what's called a fuzzy or flexible nature to the reference curves.

-Go back to the parametric tab, on the ribbon, and to the parametric blocks panel, and pick reference curves again.
-Then, at the command line, hit P, for parameterize.
+Return to the parametric tab, on the ribbon, and to the parametric blocks panel, and pick reference curves again.
+Then, at the command line, hit P for parameterize.

-Once done, there is now coincident relationships between the horizontal and the vertical lines of the door opening.
-In the properties, if you go to the parameter and constraints dialogue, we can see that there's some new constraints for offset and angle.
+Once done, there are coincident relationships between the door opening's horizontal and vertical lines.
+In the properties, we can see some new constraints for offset and angle if you go to the parameter and constraints dialogue.

-Right-clicking on one of these offsets, and select animate, you can see that the reference curve, and the end point of the door open move together.
+Right-clicking on one of these offsets and selecting animate, you can see that the reference curve and the end point of the door open move together.

 Cleaning Up the Block

-To clean up the appearance of the block, freeze the flip lines, freeze the parametric stretch, freeze the reference curves, and go ahead and hide the geometric constraints.
+To clean up the appearance of the block, freeze the flip lines, the parametric stretch, the reference curves, and go ahead and hide the geometric constraints.

-Now if you grab the latest saved block, and bring it into the floorplan drawing, Notice, that it will snap to the outside walls, and now, it also snaps to the inside walls as well.
+Now if you grab the latest saved block and bring it into the floorplan drawing, Notice that it will snap to the outside walls, and now, it also snaps to the inside walls.

-The result is a block for a door that is very parametric and has a lot of functionality.
+The result is a block for a very parametric door with a lot of functionality.

 However, you don’t need to start from scratch.
-BricsCAD is fully compatible with AutoCAD block libraries, and block references with AutoCAD blocks, including any Dynamic Blocks.
-In fact, you can migrate all those existing AutoCAD customizations into BricsCAD.
+BricsCAD is fully compatible with AutoCAD block libraries and block references with AutoCAD blocks, including any Dynamic Blocks.
+You can migrate all those existing AutoCAD customizations into BricsCAD.

-Interested in learning more?
+Are you interested in learning more?
 The best way to get started is to download the free 30-day trial of BricsCAD and test it for yourself.
-Try it and you’ll quickly become a fan of BricsCAD.
+Try it, and you’ll quickly become a fan of BricsCAD.